tomfy/gtsimsrch/README.md

 	find_parents  -in u_cassava.dsgm  -ped u_ptable  -out cassava_with_alternatives.fpout -alt 1

 Now in addition to testing the pedigrees, as described above, find_parents will, for each accession, A, try to find a likely pair of parents by considering all the other accessions as possible parents.
 For speed, a first cut is made using hgmr.
 Given a pair of accessions, A and B, hgmr(A,B) will be small if one is the parent of the other, and in this way we can rule out most of the other accessions.
 However hgmr can't tell us whether B is the parent of A or vice versa.
 For that we need to consider a pair of accessions, B and C, and calculate FTR(A,B,C).
-Find_parents will sort any alternative pedigrees it finds and output those with the smallest FTR.
+Find_parents will sort any alternative pedigrees it finds by FTR and output the best ones it finds up to a maximum of 3.
+Columns 17-31 hold information about the best alternative pedigree, with the ids of the parents in cols 18 and 19, and FTR and ACC in columns 26 and 31 respectively.
 We can compare the FTR's of the input pedigree and the best alternative pedigree:

 ![compare pedigree, best alternative](ftr\_best\_alt\_vs\_pedigree.png "title")

+Of the 7066 pedigrees specifying both parents, 4748 have the best alternative the same as the pedigree, and of these, only 3 have FTR > 0.1.

 Finding likely parents if pedigrees are not available: